Entrepreneurs Who Failed on Their Road to Success

-Let’s face it, mistakes happen, A LOT.
-However, when they happen, it’s important to learn from them.
+Let’s face it, mistakes happen.
+When they do occur, it’s important to learn from them.
 I know that sounds cliché, but there’s some truth behind this statement.
 In fact, studies continually show making mistakes is essential in the learning process.
 It helps you notice common errors, how to avoid them, and how to succeed.

 However, Honda didn’t let Toyota’s rejection get the best of him.
 When gasoline became scarce shortly after World War II, Honda offered a solution.
 He created a small 2-stroke motor that needed very little gas to operate and was designed for people to attach to their bicycles.
 The Honda Motor Company was founded shortly after and released its first motorized bike in 1949.
 Twenty years later, they began manufacturing cars and have since won countless awards for Best Car of the Year, Top Safety Pick, and Best Value.

-Born in 1857, Milton Hershey could never stay in one place for very long because his father was constantly starting new jobs.
+Milton Hershey could never stay in one place for very long because his father was constantly starting new jobs.
 He had attended 6 different schools by the time he was 13 and dropped out to learn a trade.
-His first internship was at a printing company; however, 2 years later he accepted an apprenticeship with a candy maker.
+Two years later he accepted an apprenticeship with a candy maker.
 This sparked his love for making candy and led him to open a candy shop in the heart of Philadelphia, which never profited.
 Years later he tried again, in New York City, but it also failed due to lack of finances.